orstrings/bylaws/bylaws.md

 b.
 A copy of the notice of any meeting of Regular Members shall be given in a manner determined in good faith by the President not less than ten (10) nor more than fifty (50) days before the date of the meeting, to each Regular Members entitled to vote at such meeting.
 Such manner of delivery may include, without limitation, inclusion of such notice in a newsletter, mailing, email, facsimile, text message, or other publication intended for the parents or legal guardians of students in the Oyster River Cooperative School District.

 c.
-Notice of meeting need not be given to any member who submits a signed waiver of notice, in person or by proxy, whether before or after the meeting.
+Notice of meeting of Regular Members need not be given to any member who submits a signed waiver of notice, in person or by proxy, whether before or after the meeting.
 The attendance of any member at a meeting in person or by proxy, without protesting prior to the conclusion of the meeting the lack of notice of such meeting, shall constitute a waiver of notice by him.
 Waivers may be provided: (i) in a writing signed by member or the member’s proxy either in hard copy or by affixing a signature by any reasonable means (e.g., fax signature); or (ii) by e-mail that includes information from which the recipient can reasonably determine that the transmission was authorized by the individual submitting the waiver.

 ### Section 6.
 Qualifications of Voters

 a.
-Each the Regular Members of record of the Corporation, in good standing, shall be entitled to one vote on matters on which the member is entitled to vote.
+Each of the Regular Members of record of the Corporation, in good standing, shall be entitled to one vote on matters on which the member is entitled to vote.

 b.
 The Board may fix a date as the record date for the purpose of determining the Regular Members entitled to vote at any meeting of Regular Members or any adjournment thereof, or to express consent to or dissent from any proposal without a meeting.

 ### Section 7.
 Quorum and Adjourned Meetings

 a.
-Five (5) Regular Members in attendance a meeting of Regular Members shall constitute a quorum for the transaction of any business.
+Five (5) Regular Members in attendance at meeting of Regular Members shall constitute a quorum for the transaction of any business.
 When a quorum is once present to organize a meeting, it is not broken by the subsequent withdrawal of any Regular Members.

 b.
 Despite the absence of a quorum, the Regular Members present may adjourn the meeting to another time and place and it shall not be necessary to give notice of the adjourned meeting if the time and place to which the meeting is adjourned are announced at the meeting at which the adjournment is taken.
 If a quorum is present at the adjourned meeting, any business may be transacted that might have been transacted on the original date of the meeting.
 If after the adjournment, however, the Board of Directors fixes a new record date for determining the Regular Members entitled to vote at the adjourned meeting, a notice of the adjourned meeting shall be given to each member then entitled to notice under Section 3 of this Article.